MihailoVukorep/mitnop_proj/README.md

-# Book Archiver - detecting hand written digits and letters from camera/photos
+# Book Archiver - detecting hand written digits and letters from images

 ## Setting up the python virtual environment
 To set up the python virtual environment run the following command: